alme197112/asd-and-Rizzo.github.io/how-to-avoid-donations.md

 >Where can I make a monetary donation to FreeMind?
 >Currently, we do not accept any monetary donations. --Danielpolansky 00:32, 21 Nov 2005 (PST)

+These people go as far as neglecting [very often requested feature by users as Donate button](https://sourceforge.net/p/freemind/search/?q=donate+OR+donation).

 [Workwave](http://www.workrave.org/documentation/faq/#i-really-like-your-software-do-you-accept-donations)
 >I really like your software, do you accept donations?
 >I am glad that you like our software.
 We appreciate any donations, however, we prefer donations on a meta-level.
 Meaning, instead of donating directly to us, free software authors, we feel it is a better idea to donate to a foundation that ensures that the conditions amongst which free software can flourish remain valid.